itscodenation/.github/profile/README.md

 ---

-#### Keywords to Search for Repositories
+### Keywords to Search for Repositories

 As our available repositories grow, the harder some can be to find!
+Below are some tips for searching - important to note that some repositories may not use every format section in their name.

 **The repositories follow this naming format:**